 By ALEXANDRA TIRADO

 Two weeks ago, Parkland, Florida was the 15th safest city in America based on FBI crime statistics, according to Florida Today.
-Last week it became home to the worst shootings at a high school in American history after Nikolas Cruz, 19, shot and killed 17 people at Stoneman Douglas High School, according to WLRN.
+Last week it became home to the worst shootings at a high school in American history after 19 year-old Nikolas Cruz shot and killed 17 people at Stoneman Douglas High School, according to WLRN.

-“I didn’t really believe it at first,” said Samantha Fernandez, an education junior who attended Douglas High.
+“I didn’t really believe it at first,” said Samantha Fernandez, a junior education major who attended Douglas High.
 “I was in the library and my friends were texting me that there was a shooting at Douglas and I was just like ‘what?
 No, that’s a rumor, no way.’”

 Fernandez, who graduated from the high school in 2015, describes her hometown as a tight-knit community where everybody had their place.
 She says that growing up there was a good experience, especially being able to attend Douglas.
-Remington Baturin, senior in communications and also a Douglas alumnus, agrees.
+Remington Baturin, a senior communications major and also a Douglas alumnus, agrees.

 “My childhood was just amazing,” Baturin said.
 “My parents moved to Parkland just so I could attend the best school district.
 Everybody knew each other.
 You just knew that Douglas was home.”